mindfulness-and-stress-reduction

 - May I live with ease.

-Finally, bring your focus back to yourself and repeat the phrases one more time.
-When you are ready, gently open your eyes.
+Conclude by returning your attention to yourself, repeating the original phrases one more time.
+Let the warmth fill your entire body.
+When ready, gently open your eyes.

 Guided Meditation Script 4: Visualization for Self-Discovery